liruihan000/game_engine/README.md

 What started as a technical test quickly became a personal mission:
 to prove that **AI shouldn’t just describe worlds — it should *build* them, *run* them, and *evolve* them.**

-It’s a system where games are not programmed but described —
+It's a system where games are not programmed but described —
 where an agent reads a rule set, generates logic, composes UI, and plays *with* or *against* you.
 The result is a full-stack AI game engine that can orchestrate both logic and interface in real time.

+Note: The multi-player system is not fully implemented yet.
+The missing piece is agent broadcasting, but once that's resolved, all other interfaces are already in place.

 ---